You may have faced the technology term Virtual Private Network, otherwise known as a VPN.

 Net Neutrality is imperative if you want to enjoy an unbiased internet experience in your country.
 However, the FCC doesn’t want the US netizens to enjoy Net Neutrality, which is why they are going to great lengths to abolish it.

 However, VPNs are one such tool that can allow users to circumvent network congestions and experience a faster internet.
+You can say goodbye to Net Neutrality with a VPN.

 2. Investigative Journalism